jipiboily/naive/README.md

 Some of the configuration can done via a `naive.json` file.
 See in the doc directory of his project for a sample.
 You can configure the domain there.

+### You need a one-off container to run ad-hoc scripts or migrations?

+`docker run -i -t my-vocal-blorgh:latest /bin/bash` where `my-vocal-blorgh` is the name of your project.
+Some command line tool would be great later, but this is what you've got for now.

 ## Some cool ideas I will probably not do:

 - client tool to